-Being diagnosed with a critical illness impacts both you and your family.
+Being diagnosed with a Critical Condition impacts both you and your family.
 Critical Illness insurance can help take away the worry of having to cover your day-to-day expenses while you undergo treatment or recover from surgery.

 What is Critical Illness insurance?

-Critical Illness insurance (also known as trauma cover) gives you a one-off payment if you suffer one of the specified critical illnesses we cover.
+Critical Illness insurance (also known as trauma cover) gives you a one-off payment if you suffer one of the specified Critical Conditions we cover.

 There are two types of Critical Illness insurance available: